walnuthq/walnut/README.md

 **Walnut** is a fully open-source, self-hostable transaction debugger and simulator for the Ethereum ecosystem.

-- ✅ Inspect, simulate, and debug on-chain execution for smart contracts.
-- ✅ Self-host anywhere with support for custom RPCs—ideal for appchains and Rollup-as-a-Service platforms.
+- Full transaction traces, simulations, and step-by-step debugging
+- Can be self-hosted and connected to any RPC—ideal for rollups and Rollup-as-a-Service platforms
-- ✅ Enterprise-grade privacy: zero telemetry, full data control, and on-premises hosting.
+- Enterprise-grade privacy: zero telemetry, full data control, and on-premises hosting
-- ✅ Modular and extensible—starting with EVM, with support for Cairo, Stylus, and more languages coming soon.

 ## Table of Contents